BhaskerGarudadri/jeff-mos-def.github.io/content/index.md

 Continued inject of relevant terms with minimal linking.

 I've also started to map out the <a href="https://jeff-mos-def.github.io/_notes/200_process_groups/process_groups_and_knowledge_areas">process groups and knowledge areas</a>.

+---

+30Mar25 Update:

+Process groups and knowledge areas have been created and linked.
+It's possible that I may link some more items in there in the future.

+Added <a href="https://giscus.app/">Giscus</a> as a communication hub.

+Added *Recent Notes* to show what has been updated lately.

+Removed redundant tags I had set up in my template (project-management, pmp) to focus on real tags.

+Added a <a href="https://github.com/jeff-mos-def/jeff-mos-def.github.io/issues/new?labels=bug&template=content_bug.md">Bug or Correction Report</a> link to allow for reporting of content that is in need of correction or further development.

+This section will eventually be moved to an update page and a proper landing page will be created.
+At this point, this is just knowledge capture.